10 Things to Expect When You Quit Smoking

 5. Constipation

-On quitting smoking, the ex-smoker suffers constipation and difficulty in a bowel movements for a period of one to two months.
+On quitting smoking, the ex-smoker suffers constipation and difficulty in bowel movement for a period of one to two months.

 6. A Surge in irritability